UNINETTSigma2/documentation/newjobs/job_scripts.md

 A job script consists of a couple of parts, in this order:

 - The first line, which is always `#!/bin/bash`[^1]
-- Instruction paremeters to the queue system
+- Paremeters to the queue system
 - Commands to set up the execution environment
 - The actual commands you want to be run

-Instruction parameters to the queue system may be specified on the `sbatch` command line and/or in `#SBATCH` lines in the job script.
+Parameters to the queue system may be specified on the `sbatch` command line and/or in `#SBATCH` lines in the job script.
 There can be as many `#SBATCH` lines as you want, and you can combine several parameters on the same line.
 If a parameter is specified both on the command line and in the job script, the parameter specified on the command line takes precedence.
 The `#SBATCH` lines must precede any commands in the script.
 Which parameters are allowed or compulsory depends the job type.
-One parameter must be present in any
+One parameter must be present in any job:
-job: `--account`, which specifies the *project* the job will run in.
+`--account`, which specifies the *project* the job will run in.
 The other parameters will be described in the sub pages for each cluster.

 It is recommended to start the commands to set up the environment with